foxdonut/meiosis-examples/examples/tutorial/lessons/02-view-function-mithril.md

 In the previous lesson, [01 - Hello World](01-hello-world-mithril.html), we rendered a simple message onto the page.
 Now, let's write a **function** that produces what to render.
-We'll call this the **view**:
+We'll call this the **view** function.

-@flems mithril/02-view-function.js,app.html mithril

 ### View = function(model)

-In the code above, `view` is a function that produces the vnode to render.
+The `view` function produces the vnode to render.
 Since it is a function, it can receive parameters - namely, the **model**.
 This is a plain JavaScript object that represents the state of the application.

 In our example, the model is a counter.
-We've created an **initial** model with a value of `0`.
+We'll create an **initial** model with a value of `0`.
 When rendering with `m.render`, we pass the DOM element as before, but instead of directly passing what to render, we pass the **result** of calling the `view` function with the value `0`.